richgel999/lzham_codec/README.md

 <h3>Platforms/Compiler Support</h3>

 LZHAM currently officially supports x86/x64 Linux, iOS, OSX, and Windows x86/x64.
+At one time the codec compiled and ran fine on Xbox 360.
 Android support is coming next.
 It should be easy to retarget by modifying the macros in lzham_core.h.
 Early alphas were tested on Xbox 360 (PPC, big endian).</p>

 <p>LZHAM has optional support for multithreaded compression.
 It supports gcc built-ins or MSVC intrinsics for atomic ops.
 For threading, it supports OSX